scalabli/yadig/docs/quickstart.rst

 Cookies
 ```````

-To access cookies you can use the :attr:`~flask.Request.cookies`
+To access cookies you can use the :attr:`~citus.Request.cookies`
 attribute.
 To set cookies you can use the
-:attr:`~flask.Response.set_cookie` method of response objects.
+:attr:`~citus.Response.set_cookie` method of response objects.
 The
-:attr:`~flask.Request.cookies` attribute of request objects is a
+:attr:`~citus.Request.cookies` attribute of request objects is a
 dictionary with all the cookies the client transmits.
 If you want to use
 sessions, do not use the cookies directly but instead use the
-:ref:`sessions` in Flask that add some security on top of cookies for you.
+:ref:`sessions` in Citus that add some security on top of cookies for you.

 Reading cookies::

-    from flask import request
+    from citus import request

     @app.route('/')
     def index():